It’s not about having a presence on social media. It’s about having an effective one. Online branding and social media go hand in hand.

 Now the question is, how do you make the most of social platforms to drive buyers to your website?
-Here are five ways to help you do that.
+Here are six ways to help you do that.

 Here are some ideas to keep your audience engaged: